 This document is also making the following assumptions, still to be validated with CCAMP WG:

-[Editors’ note:] Add some references to the client topology and service models and to the on-going analysis of OpenConfig models
+The topology information for the Ethernet and other OTN client layer access links are modelled using the YANG model defined in [Client-Topo].

+The service information for Ethernet and other OTN client layer services are modelled using the YANG model defined in [Client-Signal].

 Feedbacks provided to the IETF Working Groups

 The analysis done in this version of this document has triggered the following feedbacks to CCAMP and/or TEAS WG: